Nissan’s Ghosn arrested again in financial misconduct case

 “So much can happen.
 I am shocked,” he told reporters as he left his home.

-Ghosn’s family expressed worries about another detention, calling it in a statement, “solitary confinement as part of an attempt to force a confession.”
+Ghosn’s family expressed concern.
+In a statement, they described his detention as a “solitary confinement as part of an attempt to force a confession.”

-Ghosn has said the allegations of under-reported compensation at Nissan involved payments that were never decided on or that were to be paid in the future.
-He has also said Nissan never suffered losses for his personal investments and that allegedly dubious payments in Saudi Arabia were for legitimate services.
+Ghosn has said the compensation he allegedly under-reported was never decided on or was to be paid in the future.
+He contends Nissan never suffered losses for his personal investments and says allegedly dubious payments in Saudi Arabia were for legitimate services.

-Ghosn had tweeted he would hold a news conference April 11, where he would tell “the truth” on what was unfolding.
-A condition for his release on bail included not using the internet, but it is unclear if the authorities considered the tweet a technical violation.

-The allegations in the most recent arrest cover three money transfer operations from 2015 through last year, according to the prosecutors.
+In his statement Thursday, Ghosn said he was confident that he will be found innocent.

-Ghosn was a star in the auto industry, having steered Nissan for two decades from the brink of bankruptcy to one of the largest groups in the industry, allied with Renault and smaller Japanese partner Mitsubishi Motors Corp.
+Ghosn was a star in the auto industry, having transformed Nissan over two decades from near bankruptcy into one of the largest automakers in the world, allied with Renault and its smaller Japanese partner, Mitsubishi Motors Corp.

 Nissan declined comment on the criminal proceedings.
 The company is a co-defendant on the under-reporting of compensation charges.

-Hironaka said this week that at least two Nissan employees are cooperating with the prosecutors.
-Several other Nissan officials have been questioned by the prosecutors as part of the investigation.
+However, company spokesman Nicholas Maxfield said in a statement that “Nissan’s internal investigation has uncovered substantial evidence of blatantly unethical conduct.”

-The maker of the March subcompact, Leaf electric car and Infiniti luxury models is holding a shareholders’ meeting next week to oust Ghosn from its board.
+The maker of the March subcompact, Leaf electric car and Infiniti luxury models will hold a shareholders’ meeting next week to oust Ghosn from its board.

-“Nissan’s internal investigation has uncovered substantial evidence of blatantly unethical conduct,” said company spokesman Nicholas Maxfield.

 The maximum penalty upon conviction on charges of under-reporting compensation and breach of trust is 15 years in prison.
 It is unclear when Ghosn’s trial may begin.
 Preparations for trials in Japan routinely take months.